 Like all things in Broken Hill, the ’80s and ’90s were unkind; the town’s population halved, the Bell family sold out of the business and it became run down.
 New owners in 2004 restored the milk bar to its former glory and rescued the shop’s recipes and original fittings.
 Today the syrups are still made onsite, but now you can buy yourself a bottle of syrup or cordial to take away!

-DID YOU KNOW? // Broken Hill is the site of the first terrorist act in Australia.
+Did you know: Broken Hill is the site of the first terrorist act in Australia.
 On the 1st of January 1915, two Afghans who were unhappy with the British Empire’s hostilities with the Ottoman Empire opened fire on a train loaded with passengers on their way to a New Year’s Day picnic.
-They were killed after a 90min gun battle.
+They were killed after a 90-minute gun battle.
 In total four picnickers were killed and seven wounded.